CEINMS-RT/ReadTheDocs/docs/source/Troubleshooting [Windows].rst

 .. _TS ssh pass:

-enter ssh passphrase
+Enter SSH passphrase
 ++++++++++++++++++++

-If a password for the rsa ssh-key is already in place, try filling in the password.
-If the password does not get you through, you can change the password

-open a command terminal and navigating to ``C:/Users/<UserName>/.ssh`` with the ``cd`` command.
+If a password for the rsa SSH key is already in place, try filling in the password.
+If the password does not get you through, you can change the password.
+Open a command terminal and navigating to ``C:/Users/<UserName>/.ssh`` with the ``cd`` command.
 After this, we change the password using the command:

 .. code-block:: console

     ssh-keygen -p -f id_rsa

-You will be prompted to enter the old passphrase, after the old passphrase, you will be prompted to enter a new passphrase.
+You will be prompted to enter the old passphrase.
+After the old passphrase, you will be prompted to enter a new passphrase.
-Repeat this new passphrase once more if you require to do so.
+Repeat this new passphrase once more if you are required to do so.
 Now, the passphrase has been updated.

 If the old password is unknown, there is no way to change or retieve this password.
 A new key must be requested or made.